- Emerson’s Commitment to Non-Discrimination

 Any person who receives a report of harassment or discrimination from a student, faculty, staff or other College community member, or who otherwise knows or has reason to believe that a student, faculty, staff or other College community member has been subjected to harassment or discrimination, must report the information promptly.

-Except for employees designated as Confidential Resources (see Sexual Misconduct Policy at Resources at Section V, Part C), all Emerson employees and Emerson-affiliated third parties are required to promptly inform the Sr. AVP/CHRO about incidents of sexual harassment reported to have been committed by Emerson community members.
-Similarly, except for employees designated as Confidential Resources (see Sexual Misconduct Policy at Resources at Section V, Part C), all Emerson employees and Emerson-affiliated third parties must report to the Sr. AVP/CHRO any conduct of which they have direct knowledge, and which they in good faith believe constitutes sexual harassment in violation of this policy.
+Except for employees designated as Confidential Resources (see Power-based Interpersonal Violence Policy at Resources at Section V, Part C), all Emerson employees and Emerson-affiliated third parties are required to promptly inform the Sr. AVP/CHRO about incidents of sexual harassment reported to have been committed by Emerson community members.
+Similarly, except for employees designated as Confidential Resources (see Power-based Interpersonal Violence Policy at Resources at Section V, Part C), all Emerson employees and Emerson-affiliated third parties must report to the Sr. AVP/CHRO any conduct of which they have direct knowledge, and which they in good faith believe constitutes sexual harassment in violation of this policy.

 Timeliness in Reporting